Rhea Dempsey

 Birthing Wisdom

 Understanding the range of possible birth choices on offer is one thing, negotiating them is another.
-Patient autonomy and health literacy is something that the willing woman needs to be across.
+Patient autonomy and health literacy is something you need to be across if you are working towards a physiological labour and birth.
 What I’m talking about here is the concept of a birthing woman having the right to be informed about and say ‘yes’ or ‘no’ to medical procedures and interventions suggested to her.

 That is what it should look like.
 But what it more often looks like in practice is a passive patient being informed of what is happening.
 Or, in many cases, not even being informed.
 The dynamic at play in these situations is what can be described as the ‘trance of acquiescence’.
 In medical settings many of us have low levels of health literacy and may not realize that we even have a choice.
 We seem to automatically give up our autonomy and slip into this ‘trance’, accepting whatever is suggested without discernment about whether we want it, whether we need it, or what agendas might be behind whatever is being suggested.
 This passive trance of acquiescence is actually the psychological equivalent of a fear-based ‘freeze’ state.